 The landscape is mostly gentle hills that become more extreme the farther west and northwest you travel.
 The Piedmont Plateau experiences some of the hottest temperatures in South Carolina.

-Average temperatures in Columbia in July top out in the low nineties, and average lows in January hover in the upper thirties.
-Precipitation in the Piedmont is found mostly in the form of rain.
+Average temperatures in Columbia SC in July top out in the low nineties.
+And average lows in January hover in the upper thirties.
+Precipitation in the South Carolina Piedmont is found mostly in the form of rain.

 Columbia receives an average of about 45 inches of rain per year, with the most falling in August and the least in November.